vviguie/hugo-website/content/courses/GETEC/session3.md

 <!--more-->
 In this lecture, we cover a first type of direct impacts :
-- The impacts on freshwater avilability
+- The impacts on freshwater availability
 - The increase in heat wave risk

 Adaptation to these impacts are important elements of adaptation strategies of numerous cities around the world.